 - Drizzle of Honey to serve

-- Top and tail (cut both ends off) the pineapple, making sure you can place it securely on the flat bottom.
-Cut the skin off the pineapple, slicing down the sides of the pineapple in a curving motion with your knife.
-Try not to cut off too much flesh with the skin, but keep cutting until the majority of the spiky brown holes disappear.
+- Top and tail the pineapple, making sure it can be placed securely on the flat bottom.
+Cut the skin off the pineapple, slicing down the sides of the pineapple in a curving motion with your knife, making sure the majority of the spiky brown holes are cut away.

 - Place a large frying pan on a high heat.
 Once hot, add the pineapple chunks, and add splash of water to the pan, and stir occasionally.